GlobalWebIndex/challenge-elm/README.md

 ## Where to Start

-If you are interested in applying for this possition or just want to challenge yourself (which is also 100% OK for us) please continue in following steps:
+If you are interested in applying for this position or just want to challenge yourself (which is also 100% OK for us) please continue in following steps:

-- Fork this repository under your Github account.
+- Fork this repository under your GitHub account.
 - Complete implementation inside your fork.
 - Open pull request to [original](https://github.com/GlobalWebIndex/challenge-elm/) repository with your own implementation.
 - Comment your pull request with message containing `READY` or `RDY` to let us know that we can review your code.